phpro/grumphp/doc/tasks/shell.md

 This options specifies the paths to your shell scripts.
 You can specify one or more scripts.

+You also can specify one or more shell commands:
+- In a string ``"./bin/command arg1 arg2 ... arg-n"``
+- In an array ``["./bin/command", "arg1", "arg2", ["arg-n"]]``

-All scripts need to succeed for the task to complete.
+All scripts / shell commands need to succeed for the task to complete.

 **triggered_by**